225 grams canned bamboo shoots (or well soaked

 to the bite.

 Add the fried chicken pieces to the

 other ingredients in the wok.
+Add the fish sauce.
 Stir mix together

 carefully without breaking nor crushing the ingredients.
 Remove from

 Remove the not fully cooked rice from

 the rice cooker and put in large container, leaving a small layer of

 rice at the bottom of rice cooker.
 Carefully place a layer of the